Concord Mills

-Formerly operated by the Mills Corporation, it is now managed by Simon Property Group, who owns 59.3% of it.
+The mall is a single-floor oval building with a floor area of 1362404 sqft.
+Primarily developed and formerly operated by Mills Corporation, it is managed by Simon Property Group As of April 2007, which owns 59.3% of it.
+The remaining shares are handled by KanAm Grund Group.
 It is North Carolina's largest single-site tourist attraction, attracting 17.6 million visitors in 2005.
-The mall is located about a mile from Charlotte Motor Speedway.
+The mall is located about a mile from Charlotte Motor Speedway, close to Interstate 85.